-To that end, our community supports a curriculum that values, above all:
+Our community supports a curriculum that values, above all:

-- Intellectual clarity, characterized by knowledge, creativity, curiosity, and critical thinking; - Clear communication, highlighted by the ongoing development of strong literacy and oral communication skills; - An appreciation of and tolerance for diverse ideas and experiences; and - The ongoing development, in each of our students, of a broad, empathic, and enduring intellectual framework.
+- Intellectual clarity, characterized by knowledge, creativity, curiosity, and critical thinking. - Clear communication, highlighted by the ongoing development of strong literacy and oral communication skills. - An appreciation of and tolerance for diverse ideas and experiences; and - The ongoing development, in each of our students, of a broad, empathic, and enduring intellectual framework.